Let me level with you – I play a lot of guitar, but there are only two sites I use to find tabs.

 If you’ve been a part of the guitar community for any length of time, you probably know about Ultimate Guitar Tabs already.
 But something you might not know is how to use it.
 And no, I’m not trying to insult your intelligence.

-I have found that two different people can use the exact same site and have a completely different experience.
-So here are some tips to guide you:
+I have found that two different people can use the exact same site and have a completely different experience (that was certainly the case for some of my students).
+So, here are some tips to guide you:

 - Choose the right tab type.
 This is displayed in the column on the far right.
 If you’re looking to learn the guitar part, you shouldn’t select “bass”.
 Don’t choose “chords” unless you want a lead sheet for the song.
 Use “tab”.